 Rather than over-planning, I let the structure emerge naturally as I accumulate notes.
 My focus is on capturing the anarchy of ideas first and then refining the structure as it emerges from the flow.
 Messy but content-rich notes are far more valuable than neatly-structured but empty ones.

-I think is difficult to have an effective overview when first encountering a broad topic, and trying to impose it would be counterproductive.
-I noticed that, over time, patterns and categories develop organically, shaping an intuitive structure.
-Additionally, rewriting the raw notes into ordered ones is an excellent way of consolidating knowledge.
+I think it is difficult to have an effective overview when first encountering a broad topic, and trying to impose one would be counterproductive.
+Over time, patterns and categories develop organically, shaping an intuitive structure.
+Rewriting raw notes into ordered ones is also an excellent way of consolidating knowledge.

-I argue that hypertext was the last real revolution (before GPTs) regarding how we are able to organize and explore written content.
+I argue that hypertext was the last real revolution (before GPTs) in how we organize and explore written content.
 Unlike traditional linear structures, it allows seamless referencing and navigation between texts.
-The reason I think this is a fundamental shift from physical texts is because it enables a more organic way of exploring knowledge.
-It allows you to follow connections between concepts rather than being confined to a rigid, pre-imposed structure.
-This is especially useful when learning something new, as it lets you build your understanding in a way that reflects better how ideas naturally connect in your mind.
+This is a fundamental shift from physical texts because it enables a more organic way of exploring knowledge — you follow connections between concepts rather than being confined to a rigid, pre-imposed structure.
+This is especially useful when learning something new, as it lets you build understanding in a way that reflects how ideas naturally connect in your mind.

 Atomic Ideas & Map of Concepts